Frequently asked questions

 Here we have gathered the most frequent questions we get about micro abrasive waterjet technology and our product.
 Do you have further questions not answered in the list, please get in contact with us – we are happy to tell you more!

-The Finceut WMC500II can cut virtually all materials such as wood, rubber, glass, metal alloys, engineering ceramics, carbides, combined materials etc. It can also cut combined materials with complex structures like sandwich materials like carbon fibre reinforced plastics with honeycomb.
-Harder materials such as alumina or zirconia generally require harder abrasive material to obtain an efficient cutting process.
+The Finecut WMC500II waterjet can cut virtually all materials such as wood, rubber, glass, metal alloys, engineering ceramics, carbides, combined materials etc. It can also cut combined materials with complex structures such as sandwich materials like carbon fibre reinforced plastics with honeycomb.
+Harder materials such as alumina or zirconia generally require harder abrasive material to obtain an efficient waterjet cutting process.

 Yes, the Finecut WMC500II can be used for milling purposes.
-In fact milling capability has been one of its design critera.
-The encapsulated design and powerful direct drive motion system make it suitable for milling.
-The control system allows dual servo parameter By selecting appropriate nozzle combination, water pressure, abrasive flow and controlling the traverse speed of the jet you can choose if you like to cut through or only remove material to a desired depth.
-3D surfaces can be achieved by scanning the over the surface.
+In fact, milling capability has been one of its design criteria.
+The encapsulated design and powerful direct drive motion system makes it suitable for milling.
+The control system has look ahead as well as machining condition selection function, the latter allowing to have different servo parameter settings, optimizing either velocity or path accuracy.
+Hence, by selecting appropriate nozzle combination, water pressure, abrasive flow and controlling the traverse speed of the jet you can choose if you like to cut through or only remove material to a desired depth.
+3D surfaces can be achieved by scanning over the surface.
 The highly dynamic motion system allows for variable depth control by speed variation while traversing over the work.
-There are several different approaches to milling strategies.
+There are several different approaches to milling strategies that can be applied.

 The focusing tubes wear conically from the top down.
-This make them stay quite stable in dimension until the wear cone approaches the end of the focusing tube.
+This makes them stay quite stable in dimension until the wear cone approaches the end of the focusing tube.
 The life time depends on orifice size and pressure (jet power), diameter ratio, amount and type of abrasives used and the length of the focusing tube.
+The geometry being cut, smallest radius and space for tool radius compensation also affects how long time you can use the focusing tube.
 The FAW300 focusing tubes are often used about 100 hours.
-The limit where our customer stop using them depend on the practices and demand for precision.
+The limit where our customer stop using them depends on the practices and demand for precision.

 No, you do not need experience from waterjet cutting nor experience from CNC programming or others.
 The Finecut WMC500II has a unique intuitive HMI (human machine interface) which is very easy to learn, use and operate.
 The interface is modern with apps and symbols you know from your daily life.